anshul-1999/Crime-Capstone/README.md

 # This is done in 4 Phases

-## For phase 1, there is a excel file present named "india_crime" in which the data is present which is taken from below sources.
+## For phase 1 Data Collection/preparation part, there is a excel file present named "india_crime" in which the data is present which is taken from below sources.
 1. http://cyberjournalist.org.in/census/cenindia.html
 2. https://www.census2011.co.in/sexratio.php
 3. https://www.wbhealth.gov.in/other_files/2007/14_5.html